 Resist that temptation – you should always compare different financial products in order to ensure you’re getting the best deals.
 Finding financial products that fit your needs and lifestyle can be an easy way to give your finances a boost.

 This allows you to avoid fees and earn rewards you’ll actually use.

 Personal finance doesn’t take place in a vacuum, and there are plenty of factors outside our control when it comes to making and saving money.
 If there’s a cause you care about that has an impact on personal finance, like equitable worker compensation, universal healthcare, predatory lending, or other issues, you should consider getting involved.

 While one person might not be able to change these big issues alone, many people working together can have a positive impact that stretches far beyond your own bank account.

-The flip side to breaking bad habits when it comes to money is forming better ones in their place.
+The flip side to breaking bad habits is forming better spending habits in their place.
 This can be especially hard if you’re struggling financially, but every little step you take in the present will pay off dividends in the future.